 Spend a couple days immersing in the culture, enjoying the beaches, trails and abundance of nature, and spoil yourself at a few of our many bars and restaurants, all while soaking up that perfect sunlight that our city is known for.

 Start your day with coffee and a bite at Zinc Cafe.
 Located at the heart of downtown, the neighborhood coffee shop has a tempting breakfast menu that includes everyone's favorite; avocado toast, as well as other unique plates.
 Their coffee menu will not disappoint.

-Then head over to The Hive, the newest hotspot in Laguna Beach, to explore local boutiques and experience some one of a kind commissioned street art.
-Roughly a 1-acre center with about 10 tenant spaces, the recently rebranded art hub has lots of plans to transform the area, starting with it's newest tenant, Laguna Beach Beer Co., which is helping bring the center new life.
-Stop for a few beers here and then enjoy some of the freshly painted murals and explore the current tenants, including Laguna Beach Candle Co., and Silver Jeans.
+Then head over to The Hive, a hotspot in Laguna Beach, to explore local boutiques and experience some one of a kind commissioned street art.
+Roughly a 1-acre center with about 10 tenant spaces, the rebranded art hub features Laguna Beach Beer Co. and McClain Cellars, serving up local brews and top notch wines.
+While hanging in the outside courtyard, enjoy an array of murals and explore Laguna Beach Candle Co.

 Continue with a beer-inspired lunch at Brussels Bistro (open for lunch Saturday and Sunday), an underground spot with European flare, famous for their Belgium beer and mussels.
 With ten Belgium beers on tap and many, many bottles to choose from, it's the perfect place for an authentic Belgium experience without having to leave the comforts of the beach.
 Their menu isn't limited to mussels, although they pair perfectly with their beers.
 Make sure to leave room for dessert because you guessed it, they have waffles, and the toppings (including Nutella) are worth the cheat day.